aspose-tasks/Aspose.Tasks-Documentation/java/_index.md

 **Welcome to Aspose.Tasks for Java!**

-Aspose.Tasks for Java is a class library that enables Java application developers to embed the functionality of processing Microsoft Project ® documents (MPP/MPT/XLS) without even using Microsoft Project®.
+Aspose.Tasks for Java is a class library that enables Java application developers to embed the functionality of processing MPP/MPT/XLS documents without even using Microsoft Project.
 The API, hence, eliminates the requirement of Microsoft Office Automation in such applications.
 Ported from its equivalent .NET product, Aspose.Tasks for Java is a mature product that offers stability and flexibility.
 The component provides an easy to use API for manipulating project files, saving time and money compared to developing similar features from scratch.

 {{% /alert %}}